Akidthatwantsmods/somethingveryrandom/README.md

-# Project Name
+# Project Name = Bob the smile classifier

- Add short description of project here > it detects happy and unhappy faces I wanted to do this because I like to do simple things thats all really
+ it detects happy and unhappy faces
+I wanted to do this because I like to do simple things thats all really you can do this to detect who finds a joke funny and who does not, and for the future development of this project will include a live video stream

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
 I use imagenet to detect the smile and unsmiling faces I trained my model on colab on the dataset I downloaded on kaggle: https://www.kaggle.com/datasets/ghousethanedar/smiledetection?resource=download
 I exported and tested the model on jetson nano